-The best possible outcomes for every learner, whatever their starting point
+The best possible outcomes for every young person, whatever their starting point

 Welcome to Highfield Ely.
 The whole-school vision above is the touchstone for every decision we make, and our curriculum is carefully designed to lead towards it.